Rasika-Gulhane/Rasika-Gulhane/README.md

 Imagine being able to predict trends, enhance decision-making, and create innovative products just by harnessing the power of data – that's what I'm all about

 Having successfully led supervised and unsupervised end-to-end model deployment with Restful APIs, Docker and services like Spark, Kafka, Airflow, AWS services, Beanstalk.
-One notable highlight was earning an honorable mention in an Inclusive Data Hackathon, shows casing NLP and deep learning skills to address real-world challenges of summarizing lengthy documents.

-&#9733; One of my notable achievements is the creation of a 'Prescription Label Reading Device.'
-This device incorporates image text scanning using multiple OCRs for crucial detection, seamlessly integrated with a Sequential LangChain LLM to ensure a perfect understanding of medicinal information.
-Furthermore, I enhanced the project by implementing text-to-speech functionality, making it easier for elderly individuals to listen to prescription information.".
+One notable highlight was earning an honorable mention in an Inclusive Data Hackathon, I have led the project shows casing NLP and deep learning skills to address real-world challenges of summarizing lengthy documents.
+Recent learning and hands-on creating LLMOps project with RAG pipeline involved in SmartChain firm Called "Shoptaki".

 ## 🧰 Languages and Tools:
 <!-- https://github.com/Ileriayo/markdown-badges#how-to-use -->